Drakimon/gwent_app/README.md

+# README

 This is a web app built in Ruby on Rails intended to provide users with the means to plan out a desirable Gwent deck in The Witcher 3: Wild Hunt without having to track down all of the cards in-game.

 If this project is continued and additional collaborators are picked up, this file will need additional documentation to help anyone not familiar with Ruby on Rails.

 This project uses:

--Ruby on Rails (meaning both Ruby and Rails)
--CSS
--Sass
--HTML5
--Used SQLite for a while, but that has since been dropped for -PostgreSQL
+Ruby on Rails (meaning both Ruby and Rails), CSS, Sass, HTML5, SQLite for a while, but that has since been dropped for PostgreSQL, Bootstrap
--Bootstrap

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

 Here is how you start this whole thing up, once you have pulled from git.